cncf-tags/green-reviews-tooling/docs/proposals/proposal-003-report.md

 **Strengths**

 - Cluster already has Prometheus and Grafana deployed.
+- Existing Grafana dashboard can be adapted to support the collected results.
 - Dynamic queries like comparing results can be implemented.

 **Weaknesses**

-- We still need an external backup of the results.
+- We still need an external backup of the results (we could use S3 for this).
 - Needs a cluster with at least one node running 24/7.

 #### CNCF DevStats Postgres Cluster